SMU SCIS Achievements & Aspirations Scholarship: 2026 Profile

 Eligibility Highlights

-- Strong recommendations from teachers, mentors, or industry supervisors attesting to technical depth and collaboration
+- Strong recommendations highlighting technical depth and collaboration

-- Proven leadership in tech clubs, start-ups, open-source communities, or social impact initiatives using technology
+- Leadership in tech clubs, start-ups, open-source, or social impact tech initiatives

-- Ability to thrive in SMU's interactive classes and cross-disciplinary project modules
+- Entrepreneurial mindset and fit for SMU's interactive classes and project modules

 Application Roadmap